riatelab/magrit/docs/en/functionalities/mushroom-two-stocks.md

 The representation parameters are the same as for proportional symbols, except that it is necessary to choose parameters for two values instead of one.

+## Reference size

+The same logic applies as for proportional symbols of type "circle": the half-circle drawn for the reference value corresponds to half of a full circle whose area would be 10,000 px² for a reference size of 100 px.

 ## Examples

 <ZoomImg